Audio-Project-Workgroup/granular_synth/README.md

 	cd src
 	./build.sh
 	```
-	The compiled native host application and the dynamic library plugin will be located in a new directory called build
+	The compiled native host application and the dynamic library plugin will be located in a new directory called `build`

-	Test the installation by running the executable:

-	- in Windows: Run `build\Granade .exe`
-	- in macOS/Linux: Run `./build/Granade`

 	4. **Build the VST3 plugin with JUCE:**